neurologic/Comparative-Animal-Behavior/levels-of-analysis/endogenous-rhythms.md

 :::{figure} /images/actograms.png
 :width: 700

 Activity throughout each day is plotted as the height of individual bars across time.
-Lighting conditions throughout each day are shown above the plots.
+Lighting conditions throughout each day are shown above the plots: L = light; D = dark.
 Each row is a different day (with the day before re-plotted on the same row).
 A) Entrained (synchronized) B) Free-Run C) Arhythmic.
 :::

 ---